microsoft/vscode-docs/docs/java/java-debugging.md

 ### Threads

-As you can see all the threads in the call stack window, you can also working with individual thread using the context menu.
+You can see all the running threads in the **Call Stack** pane and work with individual thread using the context menu.

 ![ContextMenu](images/java-debugging/thread-context-menu.png)